Dvorachek/ProgrammingPractice/README.md

-# CSC330
-Programming practice in Haskell, Go and Prolog
+# Programming Practice in Prolog, Go, Haskell and Python